usnistgov/SOFA/Strength_of_Function_Overview.md

 1. A biometric pattern is presented.
 1. That data is captured via a sensor.
-1. Signal processing typically takes place.
+1. Signal processing of captured data typically takes place.
 1. A comparison of the captured data occurs, against reference data retrieved from storage.
 1. An authentication decision is made.